fauxless/crosscode-ninja-skin-rework/README.md

 _STEP 0: Make sure you have CrossCode and the DLC installed, of course._

-**1. First off, clone / download the _.zip_ file from this repository.
-You can do this by clicking on the green "Code" button above the "Initial commit."**
+**1. First off, clone / download the _.zip_ file from this repository under the 'Release' section.**

 **2. Extract the downloaded file to somewhere you can easily access it, such as your desktop.**